One of the most common questions I receive reads something like this:

 No matter what your aspirations are, there is no reason to put off writing.
 There are loads of great cover designers, editors, copy writers, and more content and resources for indie writers than ever.
 It’s truly the best time to be a writer.
 Especially if you have a solid work ethic, can write fast, and maintain quality.

-So, depending on your natural skill set, your capacity to learn, your goals, and your innate creative drive as a person, publishing is very attainable.
+Depending on your natural skill set, your capacity to learn, your goals, and your innate creative drive as a person, publishing is very attainable.

 Writing A Book That Sells Is The Hard Part

-While publishing a book has never been easier as an indie author, the biggest hurdle to writing still remains the same: disciplining one’s self to “keep thy butt in the seat.”
 Tradecraft is built through consistency, feedback, and producing a large volume of work.
-It requires dedication to write every day, and to take notes on everything you read and everything people say about your writing.
+It requires dedication to write every day, and to take notes on everything you read and everything editors say about your writing.
 For reference, I read at least one book a month on tradecraft, and I write a minimum of 2,000 words every day except Christmas and vacation days.

 The next challenge is to define what publishing looks like for you.
 Being as specific as possible about what mountain you’re trying to climb will help inform which route you take up it.
 In other words, do you have a one-time passion project that you don’t care about making money on?
 Or is this a full-time career in which you are publishing four to eight novels on a yearly basis?
 Those are extremely different goals and require very different approaches.